scchess/Qualimap/doc/analysis.rst

   *  The curves are associated to the left *y*-axis.
 They represent the number of detected features at each of the sequencing depths in the *x*-axis.
 By "detected features" we refer to features with more than k counts, where k is the *Count threshold* selected by the user.
   * The bars are associated to the right *y*-axis.
 They represent the number of newly detected features when increasing the sequencing depth in one million reads at each sequencing depth value.

-  An example for this plot can be seen in `<rna-seq-example/qualimapReport.html#GlobalSaturation.png>`_.
+  An example for this plot can be seen `here <http://qualimap.bioinfo.cipf.es/samples/counts_result/qualimapReport.html#GlobalSaturation.png>`_.

   When a **Group File** is **provided** by the user or chosen from those supplied by Qualimap, a series of **plots** are **additionally generated**: